gbravo1/dry_diagonal_traits_birds/README.md

 ## 3. Merging datasets

-Below we generate a dataset containing all South American species containing information from the dry diagonal bird list (south_american).
-A final dataset including AVONET morphological and ecological data for all South American species is created.
+Below, we generate a dataset containing all South American species and information from the dry diagonal bird list (south_american).
+A final dataset, including AVONET morphological and ecological data for all South American species, is created.

 ```{r, message=FALSE, warning = FALSE}